Tuna Caesar Salad

 How to make tuna caesar salad

-Start by making your croutons (if making homemade).
-Cut up the bread into cubes, spray with olive oil and salt and cook in the air fryer at 360F for 6 minutes, shaking the basket 1-2 times.
+Make the croutons: Cut up the bread into cubes, spray with olive oil and salt and cook in the air fryer at 360F for 6 minutes, shaking the basket 1-2 times.

 Crispy gluten free croutons in air fryer basket after cooking.